uehaj/staticalizer/README.md

       return c(n, n)
     }

-Of course you would like to spefify @CompileStatic or @TypeChecked annotations.
+Of course you would like to specify @CompileStatic or @TypeChecked annotations.

     @CompileStatic
     Number foo(Number n) {